Claw Hand

 When to Visit a Doctor?

-• Persistent pain, numbness, or tingling in the hand or fingers.
+• Persistent pain or stiffness in the fingers.

 Home Remedies for Claw Hand